 place to have a picnic.
 Pack a sandwich (and some biscuits for your pooch) and

-eat your lunch in pawsome wooded setting.
-The picnic area has a water fountain
+eat your lunch in a pawsome wooded setting.
+The picnic area has a water fountain that's great for filling up water bottles, and trash cans.
+Don’t forget to

 No bones about it, your pup will love this place!